H3yfinn/transport_data_system/README.md

 # weird terminology in the work i do:
 Sometimes i probably use words like 'concordance' in the wrong contexts.
 Here are some examples in case it helps:

 Concordance table: used to describe a data table used to state certain rules within the data i'm using. for example it can be used to create a mapping between sets of categories (eg. drive types to fuel types) or to state what categories of data are allowed or are present in the data i'm using.

+INDEX_COLS: these are used for interacting with pandas indexing functions, which suit having a constant set of columns which are treated as the index.
+This is used in the aggregation code to make sure that the data is always in the same format and can be easily compared to other data.

 ## Github LFS (Large File Storage)
 So that someone who clones this repo can see the files I input into the system i have implemeented LFS.
 You may notice that some csv and xlsx files are only 1kb large.
 This is because they are pointers to the actual files which are stored in the LFS.
 This is because the files are too large to be stored in the repo.
 If you want to see the files you can download them from the LFS.
 To do this you need to install LFS and run the following command in the terminal: